Workday/canvas-kit/modules/react/common/lib/theming/README.md

 > Note: This function subtracts `0.5px` from the next breakpoint value to prevent collisions.
 For
 > example, `breakpoints.values.s`, has a `min-width` of `320px`, and the `max-width` is `767.5px`).

-If the "xl" breakpoint is provided, this function returns a media query with only a `min-width` of `0`, as seen in the second example below.
+If the `xl` breakpoint is provided, this function returns a media query with only a `min-width`, as seen in the second example below.

 ```ts
 import {useTheme} from '@workday/canvas-kit-react/common';